algosup/2023-2024-project-4-sportshield-team-6/documents/quality-assurance/test-cases.md

 - Status: Pending testing
 - Priority: High
 - Assigned to: QA
+- Recovery steps: If regression is detected, identify the cause and apply necessary fixes.

+---

 - Test case ID: 17
 - Test case name: Test UI/UX design of the mobile app
 - Test case description: This test case evaluates the navigation, layout, and visual elements of the mobile app.
 - Test steps:
-    1. Navigate through various sections/screens of the mobile app.
+    1. Navigate through different sections of the mobile app.
+    2. Evaluate the clarity and intuitiveness of navigation.
-    2. Assess the layout for consistency and ease of use.
+    3. Assess the layout of screens and the organization of information.
-    3. Evaluate visual elements such as buttons, icons, and colors.
+    4. Evaluate the visual design, including color scheme, typography, and iconography.
-- Expected result: The mobile app should have intuitive navigation, consistent layout, and visually appealing elements.
+- Expected result: The mobile app should have a user-friendly interface with clear navigation, well-organized layout, and visually appealing design.
 - Actual result: [To be filled]
 - Status: Pending testing
-- Priority: Low
+- Priority: High
 - Assigned to: QA
+- Recovery steps: If UI/UX issues are identified, redesign interface elements and retest.

+---

 - Test case ID: 18
-- Test case name: Test user feedback mechanisms
+- Test case name: Test emergency response
-- Test case description: This test case verifies that users can provide feedback or report issues within the app.
+- Test case description: This test case evaluates the effectiveness of emergency response features in critical situations.
 - Test steps:
-    1. Explore the app to locate the feedback/reporting feature.
-    2. Submit feedback or report an issue using the designated functionality.
-    3. Verify that the feedback/report is successfully submitted.
+    1. Simulate an emergency situation.
+    2. Trigger emergency response features such as alarm activation and notification transmission.
+    3. Evaluate the timeliness and effectiveness of the response.
-- Expected result: The app should allow users to easily provide feedback or report issues, and submissions should be successfully received.
+- Expected result: Emergency response features should activate promptly and provide necessary assistance or alerts to relevant parties.
 - Actual result: [To be filled]
 - Status: Pending testing
-- Priority: Low
+- Priority: Critical
 - Assigned to: QA
+- Recovery steps: If emergency response fails, review and enhance emergency protocols and retest.

+---

 - Test case ID: 19
 - Test case name: Test error handling